Gifted Education Services

 The Shippensburg Area School District utilizes a 4-tiered gifted universal screening and identification process.
 This process begins at:

-• Tier 1 with analysis of already implemented diagnostic, standardized test scores (e.g., PSSAs, IXL/iReady, Acadience).
-If the student meets the threshold requirements, the parent will be emailed a permission to screen form that will cover screening for both Tiers 2 and 3.
+• Tier 1 - An analysis of already implemented diagnostic, standardized test scores (e.g., PSSAs, IXL/iReady, Acadience) for all students in grades 4 and 6.
+If the student meets the threshold requirements, the parent will be emailed information about the screening process.
+Students who meet the matrix threshold requirements will move to Tier 2.

-• Tier 3 - The student will be evaluated by a school psychologist individually using a brief intelligence test and teachers will fill out two rating scales about the student's abilities (Tier 3).
+• Tier 3 - The student will be evaluated by a school psychologist individually using a brief intelligence test and teachers will fill out two rating scales about the student's abilities.
+Parents will be emailed results from the screening.
+Students who meet the matrix threshold requirements will move to Tier 4.

 • Tier 4 - The parents will be sent a permission to evaluate (PTE) form.
-Once this form is signed and received by the school district, we have 60 calendar days to complete the testing and report.
-The school psychologist will complete a psychological-education evaluation and incorporate all tiered results in to a Gifted Written Report (GWR).
+The school psychologist will complete a psychological-educational evaluation and incorporate previous tiered results into a Gifted Written Report (GWR).
 Parents will be sent a copy of this report by the 60th day.
+Once the GWR is issued to parents, the district has 30 calendar days to have the GIEP meeting for students who qualified.
+The invitation to participate in the GIEP meeting is sent to parents 10 days before the meeting.
+Parents will be asked to attend a GIEP meeting to develop a Gifted Individualized Education Plan (GIEP).

 High School Gifted Services